rahmatadlin/Fullstack-Golang-Flutter/README.md

     #### Due to restrictions, localhost cannot be used.
 Please utilize the IPv4 Address instead.

     - Open cmd and then type this
     ```
     ipconfig
     ```
     - Create .env for your IPv4 Address

     ```
     touch .env
     ```

-- then copy and paste
+    - then copy and paste in .env file

     ```go
     IPv4_ADDRESS=YOUR IPv4 ADDRESS
     ```

     - Copy and paste the IPv4 Address into the `router.Run()` function.

     ```go
     package main